maja-burrack/maja-burrack.github.io/_posts/2025-05-02-metropolis-hastings-algorithm.md

 In very few words: if the current state of the sequence is $x_t$, then we accept a candidate state $x^\ast \sim q(x^\ast \mid x_t)$ with probability $A(x^\ast, x_t).$ If we reject the candidate state, we simply retain the current state for the next step in the sequence.

-Remark: Since we use the **ratio** of the target distribution in the acceptance step, any normalizing factor cancels out, so we don’t need to be able to sample from the target distribution directly.
+**Remark**: Because the acceptance probability involves a ratio of the target distribution values, any normalizing factor cancels out, so we don’t need to be able to sample from the target distribution directly.
 A function proportional to the target distribution will do, and this is one of the strengths of the algorithm.

 ## Why it works
 The algorithm works because the sequence $x_1, x_2, ...$ converges to the target distribution $p(x)$, as noted earlier.
 But why does it converge to the target distribution?
 The proof has two steps:

 1. Show that the Markov chain has a unique stationary distribution $\pi(x)$.
-2. Show that $\pi(x) = p(x)$, i.e. the unique stationary distribution equals the target distribution.
+2. Show that $\pi(x) = p(x)$, i.e., the unique stationary distribution equals the target distribution.

 Markov chains are fully characterized by a transition probability $P(x^\ast \mid x)$ (or a transition matrix $P$ in the discrete case) that encodes the probability of transitioning from one state $x$ to another state $x^\ast$.
 For the first step, we will use some properties of Markov chains: